 After fifty (50) days, licensed non-profits shall be eligible for the same fee.

-After sixty (60) days, the SSP officer will determine if the item should be offered to the general public through a sealed bid process.
+After sixty (60) days, the SSP officer will determine if the item should be offered to the general public.

 The Sale of Vehicles and Related Equipment

 Prior to a public auction, all municipalities will be allowed to view and submit bids between the hours of 9:00 A.M. and 12:00 P.M. for any item slated for sale.

 - Bid documents and full terms and conditions will be available at the sale site.

 - All bids must be accompanied by a dated letter on official municipality letterhead signed by the municipality's Chief Procurement Officer that must: